^

 Constant bitterness in the mouth

-By the way, about neuropathy.
-In some cases, constant bitterness in the mouth is associated not with digestion, but with neurosomatic pathologies, when the taste-transmitting afferent fibers of the glossopharyngeal or vagus nerves are damaged.
-The wandering nerve can be damaged when it is infected with herpes viruses, with shingles, tumors of the medulla oblongata.
-A glossopharyngeal nerve can be squeezed by a tumor of the appropriate localization, for example, in the pharynx, in the pharyngeal space or at the base of the skull.
+Speaking of neuropathy.
+In some cases, constant bitterness in the mouth is not related to digestion, but to neurosomatic pathologies, when the afferent fibers of the glossopharyngeal or vagus nerves that transmit taste signals are damaged.
+The vagus nerve can be damaged when it is affected by herpes viruses, shingles, or tumors of the medulla oblongata.
+And the glossopharyngeal nerve can be compressed by a tumor of the corresponding localization, for example, in the pharynx, retropharyngeal space, or at the base of the skull.

 Bitterness in the mouth in pregnant women

-In addition, the pancreas in pregnant women produces more glucagon.
+In addition, the pancreas of pregnant women produces more glucagon.
 This polypeptide hormone, on the one hand, acts as an intestinal relaxant, and on the other, activates the synthesis of ketone bodies in the liver.
 This also causes bitterness in the mouth during pregnancy.

 Bitterness in the mouth of a child